Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 - Improving team quality

-Red flags:
+Red flags

-- Ignoring team growth
+- Ignoring team development

 7. Insist on the Highest Standards

-Interviewers look for:
+Interviewers look for

 - Catching issues others missed

-- Refusing to ship poor-quality work
+- Refusing to ship low-quality work

-Red flags:
+Red flags

 - Accepting mediocrity